JermaSites/channels/automation/template.md

 ### Updating

 This list updates once per day with the latest stats for each channel.
-Full details will be available in a soon-to-be-published article.
+Full details [are available here](https://blog.jakelee.co.uk/fetching-youtube-metadata-in-github-actions-and-persisting/).

 ### Adding channel